priyankamandikal/wikireview/README.md

 # wikireview

-This aim of this project is to build an accuracy bod for Wikipedia that marks outdated/unclear passages and sends it to the reviwers for review.
+The goal of this project is to build an accuracy bot for Wikipedia that marks outdated/unclear passages and sends it to the reviewers for review.